TYPES OF SALTWATER RODS & REELS

 - Consider the length, power and action you need.
-Longer rods cast farther, while shorter rods provide more power for fighting fish.
+Longer saltwater rods cast farther, while shorter rods provide more power for fighting fish.
 Action is rated from "fast" for a rod that is stiff to "slow" for a rod that bends all the way to the handle.
 "Power" is the weight that the rod can lift from light to extra heavy.
-Rods are also categorized by the pound-test line or lure weight that they are designed to work with.
+Saltwater rods are also categorized by the pound-test line or lure weight that they are designed to work with.

 - Another quality to consider when picking out a reel is line capacity, which will usually be marked on the body of the reel in feet or yards per pound test of line.
 Drag pressure is measured in pounds and should be adjusted to one-third the breaking strength of the line.

 - And remember, the best saltwater fishing reels are those that match the recommended line weights marked on the rod.
 To pick the right rod for the type of saltwater fishing you want to do, look at the recommended lure weight and match it to the size bait or lure you intend to use.

 Spinning gear uses a spinning reel with a fixed spool that is mounted below the spinning rod.
 Because the spool of the spinning reel is stationary, it is more difficult for the angler to tangle the line when casting spinning reels.
 For this reason, spinning rod and reel combos are among the most popular beginner fishing rods.
 A spinning rod will have wider guides to catch the large loops of line leaving the spool on the cast.

 Many anglers prefer spinning reels for working lures such as top-water poppers and high-speed plugs.
 Also, spinning reels can cast lighter saltwater lures and baits than conventional reels.

 To fish with a spinning reel, hold the rod and reel in your dominant hand and crank the handle with the other hand.
 Most spinning reels have handles that are easy to change from left handed to right handed.